 In December 2015, Lux Research estimated that nanotechnology-enabled products generated $1.6 trillion in global revenues in 2014; and that figure is anticipated to increase to $3.5 trillion in 2018.

 The National Nanotechnology Initiative itself is not a funding program; funding is provided through the NNI member agencies.
 There are various mechanisms for funding research through these agencies.
 For detailed information on Federal funding programs, see Funding Opportunities.
 For grant information, see Current Solicitations.
 See also the list of Federal agency representatives to the NSET Subcommittee, who can help members of the research community find the appropriate mechanisms to apply for competitive funding programs.

 Yes, nanotechnology is enabling more and more products every day, from engine catalysts to cancer medicines to stain-proof pants, and everything in between.
-Revenue from the sale of nanotechnology-enabled products in the United States has grown more than six-fold from 2009 through 2016 and is projected to exceed $500 billion in 2016.
+Revenue from the sale of nanotechnology-enabled products in the United States has grown more than six-fold from 2009 through 2016.

 Nanotechnology has the potential to create many new jobs across a variety of sectors.
 While some jobs, will require an advanced degree, a 2014 study funded by the National Science Foundation points out that 2-yr and 4-yr training with access to continuing and technical education will be sufficient for many of the future positions in nanotechnology, nanomanufacturing, and beyond.